csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

   failure_threshold: 30
 ```

-Since vLLM does not support separate probes for readiness and liveness, we'll need to make sure that the model has fully loaded before the fire the first probe.
-This is why we increased `readiness_probe.initial_delay` to 120s.
-For larger models, we should also follow [vLLM's documentation](https://docs.vllm.ai/en/v0.6.1/serving/distributed_serving.html) for using tensor parallel inference (model on single node but spanning multiple GPUs) by adding `--tensor-parallel-size <NUM_OF_GPUs>` to `VLLM_ARGS`.
-Since we're using a single A100 GPU in our example (`Standard_NC24ads_A100_v4`), this is not required though.

-The `request_settings` depend a bit on our instance type/size and might require some manual tuning to get the model run properly and efficiently.
-Goal is to find a good tradeoff between concurrency (`max_concurrent_requests_per_instance`) and queue time in order to avoid either hitting `request_timeout_ms` from the endpoint side, or any HTTP-timeouts on the client side.
+Important to point out here is that the `request_settings` depend a bit on our instance type and number of GPUs and might require some manual tuning to fully optimize throughput.
+The goal is to find a good tradeoff between concurrency (`max_concurrent_requests_per_instance`) and queue time in order to avoid either hitting `request_timeout_ms` from the endpoint side, or any HTTP-timeouts on the client side.
 Both these scenarios result in `HTTP 429`, and the client would need to implement exponential backoff (e.g. via `tenacity` library).

+In practice, setting `max_concurrent_requests_per_instance` to `8` works well for 7bn or 8bn models on a `A100` GPU (BF16).
+Same goes for 70bn models (BF16), where 4x `A100` (on a `Standard_NC96ads_A100_v4` instance) can handle `max_concurrent_requests_per_instance: 8` well, before throughput saturates latency starts to spike.

 Lastly, we can deploy the model: